Eating Disorders, Crash Diets and Substance Abuse: Male Eating Disorders

 Thankfully, as more young men are coming forward with their concerns about body image, more programs are being developed that could help teens to heal.
 Researchers are studying the sorts of therapies that boys tend to enjoy, and counselors are amending their approaches to assist with the special needs of boys who have addictions.

 In our facility, for example, we provide clients with science-based therapies that have been proven effective in enhancing body image.
 Our private counseling sessions can allow adolescent boys to really discuss their concerns, while our group courses can help them to develop new skills.
 At Muir Wood, we even provide adventure therapies that can help teens with eating disorders to revel in what their bodies can do, not what their bodies look like to outsiders.

-Our program is made just for boys, so there’s no embarrassment or shame involved.
+Our program is made just for teens, so there’s no embarrassment or shame involved.
 Healing is what we provide.
 If you’d like to find out more, we invite you to download our parent’s information packet.
-We can even schedule a tour of our facility, if that would be helpful.
 Call us to find out more.